 - Being able to offer assistance to others who are dealing with similar concerns

-If you would like to join a support group, please follow the instructions in that section below for additional information and an inquiry form.
+If you would like to participate in group counseling, please follow the instructions in that section below for additional information and an inquiry form.